-Advanced AccessProfiles, also known as State Engine SSO Support, automates operations based on various conditions.
-Use advanced AccessProfiles for complex logon situations, such as verification of conditions before automatic logon, greater control over what triggers an action, and the sequence of these actions.
+Advanced AccessProfiles, also known as State Engine SSO Support, automates operations that are based on various conditions.
+Use advanced AccessProfiles for complex logon situations.
+For example, for verification of conditions before automatic logon, greater control over what triggers an action, and the sequence of these actions.